HugeCoderGuy/AlpenFlowDinApp/README.md

 * x2 ST VL53L4CD TOF sensors
 * A nifty DIN setup the AlpenFlow guys made

+With the current configurations, digital pin 7 is used to turn on TOF sensor for Mz and digital pin 8 is for TOF sensor on the My axis.

 ### Installation
 The dependencies for this application can be handled with